davidgasquez/handbook/content/ideas.md

   - Monsters will develop resistance against what's killing them.
   - Quests rewards will also change dynamically.
 - Players can vote for the next patch changes with ingame money.
 This way developers gets feedback on what's important.
+- Could have a GPS RPG extension.
+Locations in the real world would be named similarly to the real place but with a twist given by a Neural Network.
+- Factions can tace control of a region and build new things there.

 ## Unconventional Changelogs